 No, that is not necessary.
-Typing cur
+Typing cur will match

-will match Currently working on, and act
+Currently working on, and act will match

-will match To action
+To action

 However, I prefer changing tag colors to using emojis.

 No, that is not necessary.
-Typing cur
+Typing cur will match

-will match Currently working on, and act
+Currently working on, and act will match

-will match To action
+To action

 However, I prefer changing tag colors to using emojis.

 Those tags are applied manually when I’m working on things.
 DT autofills the tag, so I don’t need to type the emoji every time.
-I just write “curr’ in the tag field and DT presents the " Currently working on” tag.
+I just write “curr’ in the tag field and DT presents the "

 If you’re applying tags manually, DT presents the matching tag during typing, Aside from my year tags (they are all short and too similar: 2021, 2022, etc.) I rarely type out a tag in full as DT will find it after a couple of letters.